 Figure 3: Angle between the four camera boresights and the Earth/Moon as a function of time.
 When the Earth is within $\sim 25^{\circ}$ of a camera's boresight, transiting planet searches may be compromised by high levels of scattered light.
 At larger angles, up to $\sim 35^{\circ}$, scattered light patterns and complicated structures may be visible.
 At yet larger angles, low level patchy features may be visible.
 Scattered light from the Moon is generally only noticeable below $\sim 35^{\circ}$.
 This figure can be used to identify periods affected by scattered light and the relative contributions of the Earth and Moon to the background.
 However, the background intensity and locations of scattered light features depend on additional factors, such as the Earth/Moon azimuth and distance from the spacecraft.

-FITS table extension in the TPF and Collateral Pixel File details the cosmic rays identified and removed by the pipeline at the pixel level.
+and LC files.
+The data provided in the archive products are corrected for cosmic rays, and a FITS table extension in the TPF and Collateral Pixel File details the cosmic rays identified and removed by the pipeline at the pixel level.

 Cadences marked with bit 8 (Manual Exclude) are ignored by PDC, TPS, and DV for cotrending and transit searches.
-In Sector 44, these cadences were identified using spacecraft telemetry from the fine pointing system.
+In Sector 45, these cadences were identified using spacecraft telemetry from the fine pointing system.
 All cadences with pointing excursions >7 arcsec (0.3 pixel) were flagged for manual exclude.
 Figure 4 also shows an assessment of the performance of the cotrending based on the final set of manual excludes.

 The predicted stray light flag (bit 12, value 2048) is marked in the FFIs and flags times when the Earth/Moon are near the camera FOVs and may interfere with guiding or saturate the detectors.
 We strongly recommend that users inspect the FFI data before removing images marked with bit 12, because this bit is set based on predictions from mission planning and is known to be conservative with respect to the quality of data usable for analysis.

 The predicted stray light flag (bit 12) is disabled for the 2-minute and 20-second data products.
-The scattered light exclude flag (bit 13, value 4096) identifies cadences at which individual targets are affected by scattered light
+The scattered light exclude flag (bit 13, value 4096) identifies cadences at which